kasper201/RetroGame/README.md

 # Installation

-## Hardware:
+## Hardware

 ### Conneting

 To connect the STM32, FPGA and buttons a shield had been made.
 The layout of this shield has been drawn in the image below.
+The connector has been made in such a way that it is difficult to connect it incorrectly.

 ![layout shield](image-4.png)